-On April 13, 2015, the Department of Health and Human Services, Office of the Assistant Secretary for Preparedness and Response, Biomedical Advanced Research and Development Authority (BARDA) posted a notice of intent to use other than full and open competition ("Notice of Intent") to award a sole source contract to Chimerix for procurement of brincidofovir for the treatment of smallpox.
+In April 2015, the Department of Health and Human Services, Office of the Assistant Secretary for Preparedness and Response, Biomedical Advanced Research and Development Authority (BARDA) posted a notice of intent to use other than full and open competition (Notice of Intent) to award a sole source contract to us for procurement of brincidofovir for the treatment of smallpox.

 BARDA anticipates announcing the award of this contract by the end of September 2015.
-The estimated period of performance for the 60-month base period is September 2015 through August 2020 for initial deliveries of brincidofovir to the U.S. Centers for Disease Control and Prevention (CDC) for the Strategic National Stockpile (SNS).
+The estimated period of performance for the 60-month base period is September 2015 through August 2020 for initial deliveries of brincidofovir to the U.S. Centers for Disease Control and Prevention for the Strategic National Stockpile (SNS).
 Options may be exercised at BARDA's discretion to achieve the potential delivery of a maximum of 1.7 million treatment courses.

 The delivery schedule of the smallpox antiviral treatment courses to the SNS for the treatment of smallpox will be established during contract negotiations.
-The first delivery of smallpox antiviral to the SNS fulfilling requirements established by the FDA to support potential use of the product during a declared emergency is expected to occur in 2017.
+The first delivery of smallpox antiviral to the SNS fulfilling requirements established by the U.S. Food and Drug Administration (FDA) to support potential use of the product during a declared emergency is expected to occur in 2017.
 The remaining product deliveries will be structured during the remaining 60 month base period.
-BARDA proposes the award of a hybrid contract consisting of a firm-fixed price component for purchase of smallpox antiviral and a cost-plus fixed fee component to support final development efforts of the smallpox antiviral.
+BARDA has proposed the award of a hybrid contract consisting of a firm-fixed price component for the purchase of smallpox antiviral and a cost-plus fixed fee component to support final development efforts of the smallpox antiviral.

-Per the Notice of Intent, the total estimated dollar value for the 60-month base period contract is approximately \$100 million.
+The Notice of Intent estimates that the total dollar value for the 60-month base period contract is approximately \$100 million.
 If all options are exercised by BARDA, the total dollar value is estimated to be approximately \$435 million.